Shirley Chisholm State Park: Description

 At 407 acre, the park is the largest state park in New York City.
 In addition, it is the third-largest park in Brooklyn, behind Marine Park and Prospect Park.
 The highest point in the modern-day state park is on the Fountain Avenue Landfill at 140 ft above sea level.
 The terrain of the park was intended to withstand the high winds in the Jamaica Bay estuary.
+From the park, the Empire State Building is visible to the north, Jamaica Bay is visible to the south and the Verrazzano–Narrows Bridge is visible to the west.

 The initial phase cost $20 million and includes 10 mi of bike paths and hiking trails, waterfront access points, and a pier at the head of Pennsylvania Avenue on the western peninsula.
 Shirley Chisholm State Park also includes a "bike library" operated by Bike New York, which allows park users to borrow refurbished bikes for free, and a mural of Chisholm created by Brooklyn artist Danielle Mastrion.
 The second phase of the park opened a few months later with an entrance on Fountain Avenue, as well as additional educational programming.